 Trump postpones military strikes on Iranian power plants for five days

-The US president’s announcement comes after he held ’good and productive conversations’ with Tehran.
+The US president’s announcement comes after he holds ’good and productive conversations’ with Tehran.

-President Donald Trump said on Monday that he has ordered the US military to postpone strikes against Iranian power plants and energy infrastructure for a period of five days after holding ”good and productive conversations” with Tehran.
+President Donald Trump said on Monday that he has ordered the United States military to postpone strikes against Iranian power plants and energy infrastructure for five days after holding ”good and productive conversations” with Tehran.

-“I am please to report that the United States of America, and the country of Iran, have had, over the last two days, very good and productive conversations regarding a complete and total resolution of our hostilities in the middle east,” Trump posted on his Truth Social platform.
+“I am pleased to report that the United States of America, and the country of Iran, have had, over the last two days, very good and productive conversations regarding a complete and total resolution of our hostilities in the Middle East,” Trump posted in all caps on his Truth Social platform.

 Recommended Storieslist of 4 items